Oliversw/vid-tutorial/README.md

 ## Known bugs and issues

-- pressing `enter` does not begin a search when typing in the search bar
+- Pressing `enter` does not begin a search when typing in the search bar
 - Searching for specific terms does not handle variations of capitalization or punctuation

 ## Features that I would like to have implemented

-- I would like to have made the rendered tags clickable, where it would then search the list for that tag
+- I would like to have made the rendered tags clickable, where it would then search the list for that tag.
+Something similar for teachers would be nice to have as well.
 - The user might find some kind of autocomplete or tag suggestion useful in the tag search, since it is not necessarily obvious what tags they can search for
 - Ultimately handling the returned data on the backend might be more efficient than doing all of the searching and filtering on the front end.
+- I would have liked to be able to write some more tests, possible some integration tests as the project is currently limited to unit tests.